hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/04-Monitor-perf-on-fresh-data/README.md

 - Train the latest model in _Production_ with the new data an see how the performance improves
 - Communicate to the team the performance of the past and new models on the new data in order to decide whether to put the newly trained model in _Production_

-Luckily for us, all the features are already backed in our existing `taxifare_model` package, so we only have to do the wiring and make sure that everything works correctly !
+Luckily for us, all the features are already backed in our existing `taxifare` package, so we only have to do the wiring and make sure that everything works correctly !

-**💻 Complete the `taxifare_flow.main` and all the functions in the `taxifare_flow.flow` module (look for `# YOUR CODE HERE`)**
+**💻 Complete the `taxifare.flow.main` and all the functions in the `taxifare.flow.flow` module (look for `# YOUR CODE HERE`)**

 **🧪 Run the tests with `make dev_test`**